11 Quick Tips to Win at Speech Pathology Marketing

 Social media takes a strong commitment to regularly post new and engaging material to develop your audience, at least a few times a day.
 Social media means engaging, commenting, responding.
 It’s a highly involving activity if your goal is to generate new business.
 We love the simple templates built by Therapy Marketing Kit.
 Alternatively you can look at great templates on Canva.

 If you decide that social media is a good strategy for you, you should consider the trade off between social media platforms with short term lifetime of a social media post.
 Instagram posts ‘live’ a few minutes or hours, YouTube and Pinterest assets have longer, evergreen lifetime value.
-Also, start with one social channel and build on that specific channel before you spread yourself thin.
-Don’t try to simultaneously do Instagram, X and Tiktok.
+Start with one channel, grow that channel before you spread yourself thin with another.

-What about search engine optimisation or SEO for speech pathology marketing?
+What about search engine optimisation (SEO) for speech pathology marketing?

 Similar to social media, if your primary business is delivering in person local services for speech and language therapy, then focus on local marketing tactics and local search engine optimisation including the above basics: a Google Business profile, a website or Facebook page, some limited social media.

-Search engine optimisation for speech therapists delivering in person services is not worth it.
+Search engine optimisation (SEO) for SLP delivering in person services is not worth it.
 It takes time, it costs a lot of money, it’s very competitive.
 Review our detailed “How To” guide on how to SEO for speech pathologists.

 If you intent to sell digital products, then that is an entirely diffrent story, because with search engine optimisation you can reach customers more broadly, even globally.